chumbleycode/dbr/README.md

 ##### An alternative approach (see Cole et al)

 This approach requires some heuristic to select a set of subgenes to categorically label as DE.
 For example, we can filter on uncorrected p.value, or logfc (not an inference).
 This subset is identified by the argument ttT\_sub to infer\_db(). ttT\_sub is just a scrict subset of the rows of our universe of genes, given in ttT above (e.g. the subset whose logFC, or uncorrect p value exceeds some heuristic value).
-The additional options blow indicate that we have select our prefered tfbm matrix "which\_matrix", tfbm hypothesis set "which\_tfbms", and methods (p\_npar, p\_par, which require tt\_sub be specified).
+The additional options blow indicate that we have selected our prefered tfbm matrix "which\_matrix", tfbm hypothesis set "which\_tfbms", and statistical methods (p\_npar, p\_par, which require tt\_sub be specified).

 ``` r
 ttT %>%